Cardiac Rhythm Management Specialist Nurse and Arrhythmia Nurse Consultant Team

 South Tees blackout service

-Currently this service is run within the hospital setting allowing access both to cardiology and neurological input.
-Patients are referred by their general practitioner or the accident & emergency department having experienced two or more blackouts.
-They are seen by either an epilepsy nurse specialist or an arrhythmia nurse specialist.
-Patients will undergo routine electrocardiogram or ECG (a tracing of the electrical rhythm of the heart) and various other routine tests such as lying and standing blood pressure monitoring.
+This service is run within the hospital setting allowing unique access both to cardiology and neurological input.
+Patients are referred by their general practitioner or the emergency department having experienced blackouts or loss of consciousness.
+They are seen by either a cardiac rhythm specialist nurse or epilepsy nurse specialist.

 Pre-admission clinics for cardiac devices and electrophysiology studies

 These clinics are led by our team of specialist nurses to ensure patients are well informed of their planned procedures.
-Patients are usually pre-admitted one week before their hospital admission.
-The clinic appointment last approximately 45 – 90 minutes depending on the procedure the patient is planned to undergo.
+They are conducted via a virtual or face to face appointment usually 48hrs prior to their hospital admission.
+The clinics allow time to discuss the planned procedure and any pre-operative requirements.

 Consultant review clinics